 Almond flour is the perfect ‘flour’ for the low carb crowd.
 It look powdery like flour, but don’t let that fool you.
 Beautiful almonds are ground into a fine powder while still retaining all their amazing benefits - vitamin e, manganese, and calcium are just a few!

 Plenty to talk about here!
-Take sugar, subtract 9/10ths of the calories and all the effects on our blood sugar.
-That’s allulose.
+Take sugar, subtract the calories and all the effects on our blood sugar.
+That’s Erythritol.
 It looks, tastes and smells like sugar, but it isn’t digested by our bodies the way sugar is.
 It sounds like something this amazing must be concocted from chemicals in a lab, right?
 Wrong!
-Our allulose is derived from dried fruits like raisins and figs.
+Erythritol is derived from the fermentation of fruits and vegetables.

 Almonds are the prized jewel of the nut kingdom.
 They’re as good as it gets.
 Adding to the already-impressive fibre and protein count, almonds are an impressive source of calcium and iron.
 If you live a plant-based lifestyle, these nuts give you freedom without living in fear that you’ll run into deficiency.
 Go nuts!